10 Things You are Doing Wrong with Social Media

 You need to be able to give your best even with your choice of profile picture.
 The worse part of this is people who use a low quality picture as their profile photo.

-Social media is a virtual world as much as it is a visual world.
+Social media is a visual world as much as it is a virtual world.
 Your profile picture alone paints a perspective in the minds of your followers.
 So, if you want good business, then, appear ready for business!

 #3 You are trying to be everywhere at once

 There’s the silent belief for most people that drives them to want to be on all platforms.
 That’s completely wrong!

 Of course, be on as much platforms that works for your business as possible.
 However, you need to know the limit.
 You need not be stressed over being on every platform… And no, there’s no rule that says you must be on all platforms.

 What you can do instead is to take your time to understand your kind of business, and what platform suits you best.
 Then you can go ahead to understand the interface and language of those platforms, establish, and build up from there.

 #4 You are probably treating social media like it’s a boring, tedious chore